 MV Amba offers nitrox diving and is the only Maldives liveaboard that operate tours in the areas of the Haa Alifu and Haa Dhaalu atolls, meaning that there will be very few other divers in the area, and you will feel like you have the whole underwater paradise to yourself.

-All 11 cabins onboard Amba feature air conditioning and en-suite facilities.
-There are 3 standards of cabin to choose from - Standard cabins and 25 square metre Luxury cabins on the upper deck which affords you breathtaking panoramic views.
+All 9 cabins onboard Amba feature air conditioning and en-suite facilities.
+There are 2 standards of cabin to choose from - standard lower deck cabins and 25 square metre luxury cabins on the upper deck which afford you breathtaking panoramic views.

 The spacious saloon offers comfortable sofas from which to take in a movie or simply discuss the best dive of the day.
 There are ample sundecks for those wishing to top up their tan or find a quiet corner to relax, and the upper deck sundeck even has its own bar so there's no need to interrupt the sun worshipping to order an after-dive cocktail!